 The Sunday Scaries

 Shoot me for initially wondering if it was a female thing but I just woke up in a mood on Sunday.
 The kind of mood where you get annoyed about being in a mood.
-A guy I met in Chicago used to refer to ‘the Sunday Scaries’ – the day of drinking planned to mask the horrible sinking feeling you get knowing Monday is around the corner (an American thing).
+A friend in Chicago once introduced me to ‘the Sunday Scaries’ – the day of drinking planned to mask the horrible sinking feeling you get knowing Monday is around the corner (an American thing).

 Except that this was like the reverse.
 Like a digital crack addict that was starting to go into withdrawal, I started to feel as though this whole no phones thing was silly.
 Something was missing and it needn’t be!
 Perhaps it was just pathetic (yes) fallacy but it was also pouring down with rain.